Dealing with businesses and companies

 Businesses and companies that engage in activities relating to credit or financial products may need to be licensed with ASIC or be authorised to engage in these activities.
 It is important to only deal with licensed people and businesses, because you will be better protected if things go wrong and will have access to free dispute resolution services.

-You can browse our professional registers for Australian financial services (AFS) licensees and authorised representatives to determine whether the company or business has the appropriate authorisations.
+You can search the ASIC Professional Registers Search for Australian financial services (AFS) licensees and authorised representatives to determine whether the company or business has the appropriate authorisations.

-To help you determine whether the company or business has the appropriate authorisations, you can also browse professional registers for:
+To help you determine whether the company or business has the appropriate authorisations, you can also search the ASIC Professional Registers Search for:

 - credit providers